NeoGranular/lanyon/_posts/2016-08-27-martial-god-chapter-01-38.md

 A loud explosive sound rippled outwards, as if metal had struck against stone.

 He Yiming stood on the arena with his legs slightly apart.
-His tiny figure, at this moment, seemed as towering as a mountain and as a precipitous as a ridge; calm and lofty.
+His tiny figure, at this moment, seemed as towering as a mountain and as  precipitous as a ridge; calm and lofty.

 While Xu Yucai, who had been a demon-god just now, resembled a snapped kite as he flew off the arena high above in air, leaving behind torrents of bloody rain.